rohitpaniker/bloombergquinttest/README.md

 ## Change Initial Coordinates for all cabs

 Initially all cabs are assigned coordinates which falls within 5 kilometers of predefined coordinates specified in constants.js.
-These coordinates are of BloombergQuint Office in Parel.
+These coordinates are of BloombergQuint Office in One Indiabulls Centre.

 ```
   const INITIAL_CENTER_POINT = {